What would you do if you'd been given two hours and 15 fun things to do?

 Situated in the colourful, cool, pedestrian-friendly neighbourhood of De Waterkant, the cobblestoned centre gives you the feeling that you’ve somehow travelled to a quintessentially South African corner of Europe, where the romance of alfresco dining and shopping in quaint, charming spaces combines with the familiarity of distinctly local art, crafts, cuisine and people.

 But wait, we can hear the doubters worrying about parking and the bajillion rand fees that come with the territory.
-Well, not many people know this, but the Cape Quarter complex has five levels of undercover parking, and it won’t cost an arm and a leg to leave your car for a while (and the first 40 minutes are free!).
+Well, not many people know this, but the Cape Quarter complex has five levels of undercover parking, and it won’t cost an arm and a leg to leave your car for a while (and the first 20 minutes are free and daily parking is only R10 on Weekends and Public Holidays).
 So, with that sorted, the only thing left to do is go forth and conquer the day!

 Browse and buy at Baraka